ws-garcia/VBA-CSV-interface/docs/index.md

 ## Advantages
 * Writes and reads files at high speed.
-* Supports those CSV's compliant with the RFC-4180 standard.
+* Supports those CSV's compliant with the RFC-4180 specs.
 * Supports commented lines, empty lines an blank ones.
 See [Papa Parse](https://www.papaparse.com/) project.
 * User have the option to import only certain range of records from given CSV file.
 * Auto exclude any quote mark when data is imported.